Everyone who works at Crown Wood School is responsible for the safeguarding of the children. We are obliged to act on any concerns.

 Safeguarding is somethingthat the school takes very seriously.

 Our Designated Officer(the person who deals with any referrals or concerns about Safeguarding of children in school) is Mrs Griffiths - Headteacher

-Mrs Jan Herd and Mrs Caroline Winchcombe are also trained Designated Officers and are the Deputy Safeguarding officers for Crown Wood School.
+Mrs Susan Thomas and Mrs Caroline Winchcombe are also trained Designated Officers and are the Deputy Safeguarding officers for Crown Wood School.